 Any good food connoisseur will have his own opinion regarding dishes and which are the best.
-Some of them may say that a plate was good while another will critique its every single detail.
+Some of them may say that a plate was really tasty and original while another will critique every single detail of it.
 The consensus in the food world is often scarce and people will bump heads regarding a specific ingredient or dishes.
-For example Nattō which are fermented soy beans is a traditional food in Japan but due to its pungent smell and slimy consistency, foreigners find it nauseating.
-With sushi it will be extremely difficult for somebody to call it sickening but your regular supermarket sushi ain’t the greatest gourmet meal.
+For example, Nattō which are fermented soybeans is a traditional food in Japan but due to its pungent smell and slimy consistency, foreigners find it nauseating.
+With sushi, it will be extremely difficult for somebody to call it sickening but your regular supermarket sushi ain’t the greatest gourmet meal.
 Although there are ways to spot good sushi, tips from major chefs and fine diners will help us recognize the good, from the bad, from the ugly.
 With this, you will not only come out looking like a connoisseur yourself but will also recognize where not to eat anymore.

 Freshness comes first